-Read on and learn how authority over who gets to use national airspace around sporting venues has been gifted to professional sports teams and venues, specifically to so they can keep banner tow advertising airplanes out of view of stadium spectators.
+Read on and learn how authority over who gets to use national airspace around sporting venues was gifted by Congress to professional sports teams and venues under the guise of "public safety", specifically to so they can keep banner tow advertising airplanes out of view of stadium spectators.
+(We're not here to fight the TFR for banner tow companies.)
 It's not just banner tow companies that have lost access to this important national resource that the FAA is supposed to have authority over: It is every commercial (non-air-carrier) operator.
-And the airspace restriction is not really about security or protecting people in stadiums - it's really about getting and keeping a monopoly on advertising that stadium-goers are able to see from their seats.
-It is about monetizing in-stadium ad space without competition from less-expensive aerial banner ads.
-(We're not here to fight the TFR for banner tow companies.)